 The Wheeler Trail snakes its way through the 10 Mile Range above the towns of Breckenridge and Frisco to the east and Copper to the north in Colorado.
 With a few 12,000-foot passes, this summit county trail will take all of your skill and reward you with excellent climbing, descending, tech, and hair-raising exposure.
 If that is not enough, you will be granted with views that take your breath away long before the elevation does.
 You can access the Wheeler Trail through several popular routes and maybe some unpopular routes that I haven’t heard of yet.
 Which is your Favorite route?

 A few years back after I had just moved to Breckenridge, I tried to get to the Wheeler trail from the Miners Creek trail.
 I did not have the legs or the lungs for it and ended up only making it to the lower switchbacks just above tree-line before turning around.
 The truth of the matter is that I may or may not have seen a trail running goddess who wasn’t even breathing hard as my body attempted to dredge oxygen out of the 11,000-foot air.
-Technically, as I learned later, I had been climbing for 7.5 miles on Section 7 of the Colorado trail from the Gold Hill Parking Lot and hadn’t even made it close to the pass.
+Technically, as I learned later, I had been climbing for 7.5 miles on Segment 7 of the Colorado trail from the Gold Hill Parking Lot and hadn’t even made it close to the pass.

 Since then I have been looking for ways to ride the high elevation and high alpine sections of the wheeler trail.
-I am not without options which is both satisfying and comforting.?
+I am not without options which is both satisfying and comforting.
 I’ve ridden the peak nine access road which starts behind the Beaver Run Resort.
 It connects to the wheeler trail at 11,900-feet near its halfway point.

-From there you can either head right which will take you over wheeler pass and to section 7 of the Colorado Trail.
+From there you can either head right which will take you over wheeler pass and to segment 7 of the Colorado Trail.
 The trail Forks at the Colorado Trail.
 Down will take you to Copper Mountain where you can ride the Rec Path to Frisco and then on into Breck or catch a bus on the free transit system.
 Navigating the Colorado Trail back up the mountain will net you a 2.2-mile 1100-foot climb, but you will be rewarded with a 5-mile 2200-foot descent on the other side of the 12,000-foot summit between peaks 5 and 6 to the Peaks Trail Junction.
 From there you have two options to the left and one option to the right.
 The left will take you down the peaks trail past the Gold Hill trail and around 2 miles to the rec path in Frisco.
 If you want to try the gold Hill trail you are looking at a few hundred feet of climbing over a half mile back up to 10,000 feet and then a sweet 2.5-mile 1100-foot descent to the Gold Hill Parking Lot near Tiger Road and back onto the rec path.
 If you have the legs for it and you were looking to extend your ride to head back to Peak 7 and Breck on the Peaks trail, you can turn right and take the 10.5 miles on the peaks trail back to Breck with a few more hundred feet of climbing.

 If you wanted to head right, which I haven’t done yet but plan to this summer, you will crest over 12,500-feet with stunning views of 14,000-foot Quandary Peak and Lower Crystal Lake on your 1,000 Foot 1-mile descent to Francie’s Cabin.
 From there you can take another steep 1.5 mile 800-foot descent down the Crystal Creek Road or go a little farther on the Wheeler trail to the Spruce Creek Road and take it down to the Burro Trail.
 The Burro trail will take you 3 miles and another 800 feet descent down to the Beaver Run Resort and the southwest section of Breckenridge.